magnusvadoy/dotfiles/README.md

 # Dotfiles

-This is a repository to host my Mac OSX dotfiles for backup purpose.
-I have a seperate git repo for my dotfiles that I use on my Arch Linux setup.
+This is a repository to host my dotfiles that I use everyday for backup purpose.